socrata-platform/geospace/README.md

 cached one in order down to try to free memory.
 If it doesn't work then it will throw an error.

 One good region to test memory usage with is nationwide zip codes: https://data.austintexas.gov/d/a3it-2a2z with ~34000 features.
+Another one is: qz3q-ghft.

+NOTE: If you are doing memory testing locally on spatial caching, some hints:
+- Start SBT with something like `-Xmx8g -Xms8g` in `$SBT_OPTS`.
+If -Xms is not equal to -Xmx, Geospace's memory detector doesn't work properly.
+- Use the `local-shp` route to load a local unpacked shape file dir into memory as cache:

+        curl -X POST "http://localhost:2020/v1/regions/census_orig/local-shp?forceLonLat=true" -d $HOME/data/census/orig/ -H "Content-Type: application/json"

 ## Optimizations